I am going to write three words that pop up constantly when companies try to define their purpose and then I am going to guess your reaction(s).

 That sounds like a lot of pressure.
-How do you even begin to define something so important, so fundamental and so defining?
+How do you even begin to construct something so important, so fundamental, and so defining?
 That’s exactly what I thought when we started this process.
 But the answer is surprisingly simple.

 Five steps to defining your company’s core values

 To define our own core values, we took a little bit of inspiration from each of the sources I mentioned earlier and combined them all into a process that suited our needs and our unique situation and culture.
 Here’s how we went about defining core values at Element Three: